PyojinKim/Tello_ROS_ORBSLAM/README.md

 # ORB-SLAM2 on ROS with DJI Tello
 This repository provides an ORB-SLAM2 example on Robot Operating System (ROS) with DJI Tello drone.
 DJI Tello sends video stream to the ORB-SLAM2, and it publishes 3-DoF position and 3-DoF orientation of the DJI Tello.
-GUI will allow you to control the DJI Tello and command it to move along the x, y, z, roll, pitch, and yaw directions.
+Control panel (GUI) will allow you to control the DJI Tello and command it to move along the x, y, z, roll, pitch, and yaw directions.
 You can also find a joystick/keyboard to control the DJI Tello instead of using your DJI Tello app.

 ![Image of GUI](https://raw.githubusercontent.com/tau-adl/Tello_ROS_ORBSLAM/master/Images/tello_ui.png)

 # 1. Installation Guide
-* (1) Environments: Ubuntu 18.04.5 LTS (64-bit) + ROS Melodic + MSI GS60 (GeForce GTX 970M)
+(1) Tested Environments: Ubuntu 18.04.5 LTS (64-bit) + ROS Melodic + MSI GS60 (GeForce GTX 970M)

-* (2) Robot Operating System (ROS) first by following this page: http://wiki.ros.org/melodic/Installation/Ubuntu
+(2) Install Robot Operating System (ROS) first following this page: http://wiki.ros.org/melodic/Installation/Ubuntu

-* (3) Eigen3, ffmpeg, and other packages
+(3) Eigen3, ffmpeg, and other trivial packages
 ```
 sudo apt-get install libeigen3-dev ffmpeg
 sudo apt-get install python-catkin-tools